 Coaching tactics include:

-- Being available to respond to requests for assistance but letting people work freely.
+- Being available to respond to requests for assistance, but letting people work freely.

 - Asking questions to spur problem-solving vs. providing solutions.